 5 Tips for a productive, efficient and FUN Quarterly Conversation™

-Sometimes, having a successful Quarterly Conversation means having difficult discussions.
+Sometimes, having a successful quarterly review means having difficult discussions.
 But you know what?
 Difficult discussions almost always facilitate growth, and they don’t have to keep you from having a fun, productive meeting.

-The Quarterly Conversation is your chance to talk about what’s working, what’s not working and how to move forward.
+The quarterly review is your chance to talk about what’s working, what’s not working and how to move forward.
 It’s an opportunity to empower your employees and improve your company in the process — and if that’s not a win, we don’t know what is.
-We’ve run a Quarterly Conversation or two (or three, or 100) through the Traction® Tools software in our day, and we like to think we’ve gotten pretty good at it.
-Stick with us, and we’ll walk you through our best tips on making your Quarterly Conversations productive, efficient and fun right in the software.
+We’ve run a quarterly review or two (or three, or 100) through the Bloom Growth software in our day, and we like to think we’ve gotten pretty good at it.
+Stick with us, and we’ll walk you through our best tips on making your meetings productive, efficient and fun right in the software.

 1. Ask attendees to prepare ahead of time